syncfusion-content/ej2-grid-docs/ej2-javascript/grid/row/detail-template.md

 The Grid component provides a powerful feature that allows you to render custom components inside the detail row.
 This feature is helpful when you need to add additional information or functionality for a specific row in the grid.

-To render a custom component inside the detail row, you need to define a template using the [detailTemplate](../../api/grid/#detailtemplate)  property and handle the [detailDataBound](,../../api/grid/#detaildatabound) event.This template can include any HTML element or ##Platform_Name## component that you want to display as the detail content.
+To render a custom component inside the detail row, you need to define a template using the [detailTemplate](../../api/grid/#detailtemplate)  property and handle the [detailDataBound](,../../api/grid/#detaildatabound) event.
+This template can include any HTML element or ##Platform_Name## component that you want to display as the detail content.

 The `detailDataBound` event is an event that is triggered after a detail row is bound to data.
 This event provides an object of type [DetailDataBoundEventArgs](../../api/grid/#detaildataboundeventargs) as a parameter.